streamlit/docs/content/streamlit-cloud/troubleshooting.md

 ## Limitations and known issues

 Here are some limitations and known issues that we're actively working to resolve.
-If you find an issue [please let us know](mailto:support@streamlit.io)!

 - When you print something to the Cloud logs, you may need to do a `sys.stdout.flush()` before it shows up.
 - Matplotlib [doesn't work well with threads](https://matplotlib.org/3.3.2/faq/howto_faq.html#working-with-threads).
 So if you're using Matplotlib you should wrap your code with locks as shown in the snippet below.
 This Matplotlib bug is more prominent when you share your app apps since you're more likely to get more concurrent users then.